LegalShield Blog

 Synthetic identity theft occurs when a fraudster combines real and fake personal information to create a new identity—as opposed to stealing an existing one.
 A thief can use a real Social Security number combined with a fake name and date of birth to ‘Frankenstein’...

-Employment-Related Identity Theft
+What is Tax Identity Theft

 Public Wi-Fi May be Free But it Comes With a Price